ericleib/tyle/README.md

 Tyle-Explorer is the application to open Tyle files (written in XML format -- [Example here](https://github.com/ericleib/tyle/blob/master/test/label.xml)).

-**Tyle-Explorer** works as a static web application (pure html/css/js), which allows to access data over simple HTTP (A file server is required).
+**Tyle-Explorer** works as a static web application (pure html/css/js), and allows to access data over simple HTTP (A file server is required).
 **Tyle-Explorer-Desktop** is an extension of Tyle-Explorer running as a standalone application.
-It is based on *Node-Webkit*, and works exactly like the web version, excepts it allows to access data over additional protocols (local, FTP, SSH).
+It is based on *Node-Webkit*, and works exactly like the web version, except it allows to access data over additional protocols (local, FTP, SSH).

 ## Download and run Tyle-Explorer-Desktop the quick way